Answers to Common Seller Questions

 Q: How long does it take to sell a business?

-On average, California businesses sell in 9 months from initial marketing to a transaction closing.
-We usually ask clients to be prepared for a sale to take from 6 to 18 months.
+On average, California businesses sell in 9 months from initial marketing to deal closing.
+We advise clients to be prepared for 6 to 18 months.

-This assumes your asking price is supported by the market.
+This assumes your price is supported by the market.
 If you price a business at $5 million and the market is paying $3-4 million for similar businesses, the business probably won’t sell.
 Money goes where it will generate appropriate returns for the risk involved.
-Some sellers overprice their businesses for sale, operating under the premise that they can always come down.
+Some sellers overprice their business, on the premise that they can always come down.
 This strategy often backfires, since most serious and capable buyers don’t look at overpriced businesses for sale.

 Q: What are my chances of selling?